-Conversely, the quick response of leaf stomatal conductance $(g_s)$ confirms that control of the transpiration is a very sensitive and short-term response of plants to reduced water supply (c.f.
-Gessler et al., 2004).
+Conversely, the quick response of leaf stomatal conductance $(g_s)$ confirms that control of the transpiration is a very sensitive and short-term response of plants to reduced water supply (cf. Gessler et al., 2004).
 The finding that $g_s$ was mainly reduced in July and only marginally significantly in September clearly reflects the fact that our rain reduction was not absolute but proportional.
 As the amount of rainfall in September was much higher than in July, a proportional reduction had a smaller effect on the plants than in July.
 For the same reasons, we did not encounter a significant response to the drought treatment at the Schwäbische Alb, which was the wettest site.
-Recently Hom-
+Recently Hommel et al. (2014) provided evidence that various forest understory species can respond to mild drought by reducing assimilation rates simultaneously with $g_s$ or even before it.
+As a consequence, we need to expect effects of our treatment on carbon assimilation and biomass production, thus supporting our assumption that over the longer-term changes in coverage and vegetation structure are likely to occur.
+When scaling our results from leaf $g_s$ to the understory ecosystem (evapotranspiration), the

-- mel et al. (2014) provided evidence that various forest understory species can respond to mild drought by reducing assimilation rates simultaneously with $g_s$ or even before it.
-As a consequence we need to expect effects of our treatment on carbon assimilation and biomass production thus supporting our assumption that over the longer-term - changes in coverage and vegetation structure are likely to occur.
-When scaling our results from leaf $g_s$ to the understory ecosystem (evapotranspiration), the ET response to the drought treatment was only observed in the pine plot in the Schorfheide site during this initial phase.
-This points to the fact that the stomatal response observed on the leaf level in the phytometer plants does not scale on the ecosystem water use, yet.
+ET response to the drought treatment was only observed in the pine plot in the Schorfheide site during this initial phase.
+This points to the fact that the stomatal response observed at the leaf level in the phytometer plants does not yet scale with the ecosystem water use.

-20 5 Conclusions
+5 Conclusions

-We conclude that our innovative roofing construction is a valid alternative and probably much more reasonable to the common drought simulation practice of total rainfall reduction.
-Due to the flexible construction it is possible to preserve the temporal and spatial variability of rainfall pattern, in particular under the forest canopy, while reducing precipitation input and soil moisture without changing the air temperature and humidity on site.
-During the first two years of treatment, the reduction of precipitation to a 40 year annual drought event did not introduce artificial vegetation responses as an effect of unrealistically high rainfall reduction.
-For prolonged drought, we expect more pronounced effects on plants, e.g. drop in biomass production and carbon assimilation, as well as effects on soil structure e.g. change in soil hydrological functions, aggregation and hydrophobicity.
+We conclude that our innovative roofing construction is a valid, and more realistic, alternative to the common drought simulation practice of total rainfall reduction.
+Due to the flexible construction, it is possible to preserve the temporal and spatial variability of rainfall pattern, in particular under the forest canopy, while reducing precipitation input and soil moisture and without changing the air temperature and humidity on site.
+During the first two years of treatment, the reduction of precipitation to a 40-year annual drought event did not introduce artificial vegetation responses as an effect of unrealistically high rainfall reduction.

-- Acknowledgements.
-Special thanks go to Lukas Neuhaus, Delon Wagner, Emil Blattmann, Johannes Bruckhoff and Carsten Beinhoff for technical support and help building the roofing constructions.
-The work has been funded by the DFG Priority Program 1374 "Infrastructure-Biodiversity-Exploratories" (DFG-Refno.
-WE4598/3-1, GE1090/11-1, and BR1698/16-1).
-We thank the managers of the three exploratories, Swen Renner, Sonja Gockel, Andreas Hemp and - Martin Gorke and Simone Pfeiffer for their work in maintaining the plot and project infrastructure, and Markus Fischer, the late Elisabeth Kalko, Eduard Linsenmair, Dominik Hessenmöller, Jens Nieschulze, Daniel Prati, Ingo Schöning, François Buscot, Ernst-Detlef Schulze and Wolfgang W. Weisser for their role in setting up the Biodiversity Exploratories project.
-Field work permits were issued by the responsible state environmental offices of Baden-Württemberg, Thüringen, and Brandaphurg (asserting to § 72 BbgNatSchC) - and Brandenburg (according to § 72 BbgNatSchG).
+Acknowledgements.
+Special thanks go to Lukas Neuhaus, Delon Wagner, Emil Blattmann, Johannes Bruckhoff, and Carsten Beinhoff for technical support and help building the roofing constructions.
+The work has been funded by the DFG Priority Program 1374 "Infrastructure-Biodiversity-Exploratories" (DFG-Ref no. WE4598/3-1, GE1090/11-1, and BR1698/16-1).
+We thank the managers of the three exploratories, Swen Renner, Sonja Gockel, Andreas Hemp, Martin Gorke and Simone Pfeiffer for their work in maintaining the plot and project infrastructure, and Markus Fischer, the late Elisabeth Kalko, Eduard Linsenmair, Dominik Hessenmöller, Jens Nieschulze, Daniel Prati, Ingo Schöning, François Buscot, Ernst-Detlef Schulze and Wolfgang W. Weisser for their role in setting up the Biodiversity Exploratories project.
+Field work permits were issued by the responsible state environmental offices of Baden-Württemberg, Thuringia, and Brandenburg (according to §72 BbgNatSchG).